Letter from an Unknown Woman (1948 film): Reception

-Home media release
+Home media

 Rights to the film were transferred from Universal to NTA (with Paramount being the current holder).
 The film first appeared on VHS tapes in 1988 under the Republic Pictures Home Video label.
 In 1992, it was released on laserdisc by Republic Pictures and The Criterion Collection, with the latter containing an essay by Charles Dennis.

 Olive Films released the film on DVD and Blu-ray on October 16, 2012.
 It was re-released on Blu-ray on December 5, 2017, as a part of the Olive Signature series.
 This edition was limited to 3,500 pressed units and contains a new 4K video restoration, bonus features such as audio commentary, videos with interviews and analyses, and the opening Universal-International logo being restored (it was cut in previous releases), a booklet containing an essay by Molly Haskell, and optional English subtitles.